VARIOUS ITEMS 1

 CIRCULAR SLIDE RULES

-Based on trials, test flights and calculations performed by specific tasked squadrons, a number of circular slide rules (take-off and landing data, altitudes needed to reach the different air bases on acertain glide angle, etc.) were provided to the pilots.
+Based on trials, test flights and calculations performed by specific tasked squadrons, a number of circular slide rules (take-off and landing data, altitudes needed to reach the different air bases on specific glide parameters, etc.) were provided to the pilots.

 Pictured with a Venom and Mirage slide rule is the bound summary of the resulting figures, after 590 flight hours and 1'481 landings on DH-100, made by "Ueberwachungsgeschwader, Staffel 11" in 1950.